wdtinc/skywise_mb_android_example/README.md

-# Platform Intergration with Mapbox Native SDK - Android
+# Platform Integration with Mapbox Native SDK - Android

 This project contains example code for integrating with the Mapbox Native SDK for Android.
 The project will get a list of the latest contoured radar mosaic frames and animate them in the Mapbox widget.